makrai/notes/jurafsky-slp-ed2-ch15-unification.md

 # 15 Features and Unification

 * reductionist perspective
-  * [in] natural sciences
+  * in natural sciences
     * explain the behavior of larger structures by the combined action of smaller primitives
-    * biology: inheritance ... explained by the action of genes, and then again genes have been explained by the action of DNA
+    * biology: inheritance explained by the action of genes, and then again genes have been explained by the action of DNA
     * physics, matter was reduced to atoms and then again to subatomic particls
 	* computational linguistics: grammatical categories and rules
-    * e.g. VPto, Sthat, Non3sgAux, or 3sgNP, as well
+    * eg VPto, Sthat, Non3sgAux, or 3sgNP, as well
-    * complex sets of properties associated with [rules] like S → NP VP
+    * complex sets of properties associated with rules like S → NP VP
     * represented by constraints, and so these kinds of models are
     * often called constraint-based formalisms
 * Why do we need a more fine-grained way of representing and placing constrants